 Large-scale battery storage can be used to improve system and supply security and to support energy markets.
 Specifically, large-scale battery storage can be used for the following purposes:

-Control energy serves as a reserve to compensate for short-term fluctuations in the power grid frequency and to maintain the constant frequency of 50 Hz.
-Control energy can be used to draw power as well as to feed additional power into the grid.
-Large-scale battery storage systems are some of the few systems that can provide both positive and negative control energy within milliseconds.
+1. balancing energy: serves as a reserve to compensate for short-term fluctuations in the electricity grid frequency and to maintain the constant frequency of 50 Hz.
+With the help of balancing energy, electricity can be drawn from the grid as well as fed into the grid.
+Large-scale battery storage systems are one of the few systems that can provide both positive and negative balancing energy within milliseconds.

-Volatility on the spot market increases with the addition of renewable energy.
+2. intraday trading: Volatility on the spot market increases with the expansion of renewable energies.
 Battery storage systems use trading on the intraday market to keep shortfalls or surpluses as low as possible.
-In this way, energy is purchased at a favorable time and profitably fed back into the grid at any later time.
+In this way, energy is purchased at a favorable time and fed back into the grid at a later point in time at a profit.
 This so-called arbitrage trading counteracts price fluctuations on the electricity market.

-If a load peak occurs above a defined limit, it is capped by the large-scale battery storage.
-The storage system provides the necessary power accordingly.
-This keeps grid consumption below the defined value.
+3. peak shaving: If a load peak occurs above a defined limit value, this is capped by the large battery storage system.
+The storage system provides the necessary electricity accordingly.
+This keeps the grid consumption below the defined value.

-Congestion management (redispatch) refers to the intervention of the grid operator in the planned schedule of conventional power generation plants to shift feed-in in order to prevent or relieve power overloads in the power grid.
-Large-scale battery storage can go beyond normal redispatch and not only be throttled to zero like generation plants, but also serve as a load to additionally avoid the shutdown of other generation plants.
+4. congestion management: Congestion management (redispatch) refers to the intervention of the grid operator in the planned schedule of conventional power generation plants to shift the feed-in in order to prevent or remedy power overloads in the electricity grid.
+Large-scale battery storage systems can go beyond normal redispatch and not only be throttled to zero like generation plants, but also serve as consumers in order to additionally avoid the shutdown of other generation plants.

-Reactive power is the portion of the power provided by the grid that results from the interactions in an AC system and cannot be actively used by consumers.
-During the rest period, large-scale battery storage can provide reactive power to the grid operator through bilateral contracts.
-Thus, even in the resting phase, turnover of the storage is possible.
+5. reactive power: Reactive power is the part of the power provided by the grid that is generated by the interactions in an alternating current system and cannot be actively used by consumers.
+During the idle period, large-scale battery storage systems can make reactive power available to the grid operator through bilateral contracts.
+This means that the storage system can also be used during the idle phase.

-Black start capability is the ability of a power plant - independent of the power grid - to start up from a shutdown state.
-This is particularly important in the event of a widespread power blackout in order to bring the power grid back into operation.
-Apart from hydroelectric power plants or gas-fired power plants, which will be undesirable in the future, large-scale battery storage facilities are virtually the only plants capable of black start.
+6. black start: Black start capability is the ability of a power plant - independent of the power grid - to start up from a shutdown state.
+This is particularly important in the event of a widespread power outage in order to restart the energy grid.
+In addition to hydroelectric power plants or the gas-fired power plants that will be undesirable in the future, large-scale battery storage systems are almost the only plants with black start capability.

 The special feature of battery storage systems therefore lies in their ability to be used in a multifunctional way.
 To enable battery storage systems to develop their full potential for the energy system of the future, Kyon Energy has introduced the multi-use strategy.
 From a functional point of view, multi-use strategy means that the battery storage system is used for different purposes in terms of its multiple application capabilities.
 From an energy system perspective, multi-use strategy means that the various (system) services provided by the storage device are used profitably for the transformation of the German energy system and its increasing need for flexibilities.
 From an economic perspective, multi-use strategy means that the battery storage system can combine a wide variety of revenue streams and offset market risks by orchestrating its flexibilities.